iampeterkr/blog/_docs/05-#1-lists-dictionaries.md

 ### 6. Slicing Lists and Strings

-You can **slice** a string exactly like a list!
-In fact, you can think of strings as lists of characters: each character is a sequential item in the list, starting from index **0**.
+You can slice a string exactly like a list!
+In fact, you can think of strings as lists of characters: each character is a sequential item in the list, starting from index 0.

 ```python
 my_list[:2]